RitRa/Box-Plot-Project/README.md

-# Box-Plot-Project
+# Box Plot Project

 This repository contains a jupyter notebook which investigate the Box Plot.

 To run this notebook you must have jupyter installed on your machine.
 You can install this with the anaconda distribution.
 The project is divided into two notebooks called [Box Plot Project ](Box%20Plot%20Project.ipynb) and
 [Box Plot Project continued ](Box%20Plot%20Project%20continued.ipynb).
 You can view these files in nbviewer.

-A look at box plots: History, uses, terminology and alternatives
+## A look at box plots: History, uses, terminology and alternatives

-This project is divided into two notebooks:

 [Box Plot Project ](Box%20Plot%20Project.ipynb)